Adobe Animate: Origins and early years (1990s–2000s)

+2010–2025

 On December 1, 2015, Adobe announced that the program would be renamed Adobe Animate on its next major update.
-The move comes as part of an effort to disassociate the program from Adobe Flash Player, acknowledging its increased use for authoring HTML5 and video content, and an effort to begin discouraging the use of Flash Player in favor of web standards-based solutions.
+The move came as part of an effort to disassociate the program from Adobe Flash Player, acknowledging its increased use for authoring HTML5 Canvas and video content, and an effort to begin discouraging the use of Flash Player in favor of web standards-based solutions.
 The first version under the new name was released February 8, 2016.

 On June 16, 2020, as part of Adobe's 'Evolving Brand Identity', Adobe Animate unveiled a complete redesign of its logo in which, for the first time in almost 20 years, the main color was changed—from red to purple; several other applications within Adobe's product lineup that involved audio-video editing, animation, and VFX creation also had their main colors changed to purple as a result of the aforementioned redesign.

-Although Adobe Animate is moving towards web-standard file formats, Flash (.swf) and AIR (.air) formats are still officially supported.
+Although Adobe Animate was moving towards web-standard file formats, Flash (.swf) and AIR (.air) formats are still officially supported.

+Initial plans for discontinuation

+On February 2, 2026, Adobe announced that it would discontinue downloads for Adobe Animate as of March 1, 2026.
+Technical support and the ability to download content would be available for end users until March 1, 2027, with support for enterprise customers continuing until March 1, 2029.
+However, despite this discontinuation, the software would continue to function.

+This decision generated negative reactions from users and calls to make the discontinued Adobe Animate open source, because Adobe Animate was still widely used at the time of the announcement.
+Due to major public backlash, one day later, Adobe backtracked their decision and put the software in "maintenance mode", meaning new features will no longer be introduced, but bug fixes will still be occasionally pushed out.